valydumitru01/GLESC/README.md

 3. (Optional) [VMWare Player Virtual Machine](https://www.vmware.com/products/player/playerpro-evaluation.html) for testing your code on different operating systems.

 # Application Dependencies <a name="dependencies"></a>
-**Important:** The only dependency you need to actually install is Mingw32 64 bits, the rest are portable.
-Which means they are inside the repository (`include` and `lib`folder)
+**Important:** The only dependency you need to actually install is Mingw32 64 bits and OpenGL dynamic libraries, the rest are static (portable).
+Which means they are inside the repository (`lib` folder)
 ## 1. MinGW/GNU Compiler Collection (GCC) <a name="gcc"></a>